-I am starting 2021 with a simple recipe of Begun Pora.
-It’s been a long I was planning to write the Begun Poda recipe.
-The simple eggplant based Bengali side dish is a winter favorite.
+I am starting 2021 with a simple recipe for Begun Pora.
+It's been a long I was planning to write the Begun Poda recipe.
+The simple eggplant-based Bengali side dish is a winter favorite.
 Roasted eggplant along with very few spices can make a wonderful delicacy and every Bangali who loves to eat eggplant for sure vouch for this.

 Begun Poda is not Baingan ka Bharta!

 The Bengali medley of roasted Eggplant and Mustard oil is completely different from Baingan Ka Bharta.
 Though the cooking process is almost similar yet both the dishes are different and good on a different note.
 While Begun Pora is rustic, Baingan ka bharta is subtle.